-CF7 Skins takes a different approach to form syntax and uses Fieldsets, Legends, and Lists as the foundation for all CF7 Skins Templates.
+CF7 Skins takes a different approach to form syntax than Contact Form 7.
+We use fieldsets, legends, and lists as the foundation for all CF7 Skins Templates.

 The main reasons behind using this syntax are: